Resources for the Qualified Inspector

 - Inspect the property when decontamination is complete or if the initial assessment indicates decontamination is not required.

-- Complete the Certificate of Illegal Drug Lab Cleanup and send it to the local health department, ISDH, and the owner.
+- Complete the Certificate of Illegal Drug Lab Cleanup and provide it to the owner.
+Send a copy of it simultaneously to the local health department and ISDH.

 - Dispose or arrange for disposal of wastes in accordance with 329 IAC 3.1 (hazardous wastes), 327 IAC 7.1 (septic system wastewater), and 329 IAC 10 (all other wastes).

-Note: Should you conduct a demolition or supervise a demolition, the Notification of Demolition for Drug Lab Cleanup must be used to document the demolition and then emailed to firstname.lastname@example.org.
+Although 318 IAC 1-6-1 does not require a Qualified Inspector to complete demolitions, should the Qualified Inspector conduct a demolition or supervise a demolition, the Notification of Demolition for Drug Lab Cleanup must be completed to document the demolition and then emailed to the local health department and firstname.lastname@example.org.

 Each qualified inspector must complete and provide documentation of all of the following: